-Introduction to payroll terminology, procedures, calculations, record-keeping, timelines, percentages, limitations, and laws that relate to maintaining payroll for business firms in California; computerized payroll procedures will also be presented.
-Prior accounting knowledge is not necessary.
-(L,M)
+Introduction to payroll terminology, procedures, calculations, recordkeeping, timelines, percentages, limitations, and laws that relate to maintaining payroll for business firms in California; computerized payroll procedures will also be presented.
+Prior accounting knowledge is not necessary, but recommended.
+Grades are P/NP Option.